 The 1990s brought the first substantive changes to the station, in many cases adding more fixtures and equipment to what had originally been a very clean, open station design.
 The first major change occurred when CTA introduced its Automatic Fare Collection (AFC) system, which used magnetic-stripe farecards, which CTA dubbed Transit Cards, that could store fare value or be encoded as unlimited ride passes.
 The AFC system was furnished by the Cubic Automatic Revenue Collection Group, and required replacement of all of the original turnstiles with new Cubic turnstiles, as well as Transit Card Vending Machines (TCVMs) where passengers could buy or add value to farecards.

 TCVMs were installed at O'Hare station beginning in 1996, but were not activated for public use until July 1997.
 A challenge at O'Hare is that the station was designed with very little space in the unpaid area before the turnstiles -- the distance from the turnstiles to the demarcation line between CTA- and airport-maintained property was only a few feet, and the row of large orange columns and station entrance portal were only a few feet beyond that.
 There was only enough space along the side walls in that area for one, maybe two, TCVMs per side, and if placed there the queues that would form at them would block circulation through the turnstiles.
 This effectively meant the only place the TCVMs could be installed was in the corridor in front of the station.
 But rather than placing them along the side wall opposite the station entrance or elevator wall adjacent to the station, they were placed directly in front of the station entrance, freestanding in the corridor.
 Four TCVMs were placed in a loose square, with a lot of space in between them.
 Low, blue-painted plywood was placed between them, to discourage people from walking between and behind the machines (though also often trapping dust and refuse).
+Later, a panel with rows of brochure holders was installed on the open side facing the turnstiles, with brochures about attractions and sightseeing in the city.
 Metal conduit containing the machines' power and communications ran exposed in the air from the machines to the entranceway portal soffit, where it connected to concealed power and comm runs.

 Two smaller, off-the-shelf machines (not manufactured by Cubic) to dispense unlimited ride Visitor Pass farecard were added between the TCVMs circa 1998, after a wider selection of Visitor Passes were introduced by CTA that year.
 In addition, another two TCVMs were later added due to demand for additional fare vending capacity -- bringing the total to six TCVMs -- but lacking a good location for them and apparently not wanting (or not being permitted) to place them in the airport corridor, they were installed in front of the Customer Assistant (formerly ticket agent's) kiosk, obstructing the view through the front windows from inside.